All Episodes

 One mile.

-One mile undersea.
+One mile under sea.

-That's five thousand feet.
+That's 5,000 feet.

-Biologist Daniel Takahashi Kelso.
+From Los Angeles Times, biologist Daniel Takahashi Kelso.

 Is that right?

-I read that right.
+Did I read that right?

-it's hyphenated.
+It's hyphenated.

-Uh, not I said Daniel.
+Biologist Dennis, I said Daniel.

 No wonder it didn't sound right to me.

-Uh, Dennis Takahashi Kelso peered into the cobalt waters of the Gulf of Mexico, 20 miles off the Louisiana coast.
+Dennis Takahashi Kelso peered into the cobalt waters of the Gulf of Mexico, 20 miles off the Louisiana coast.

 The only sign of pollution was a plastic bag floating underneath the surface.

-More than three weeks after the Deepwater Horizon rig exploded, resulting in a leak because of a bad permit, resulting in a leak spewing 210,000 gallons of crude per day into the Gulf.
+More than three weeks after the Deepwater Horizon rig exploded, resulting in a leak because of a bad permit, resulting in a leak spewing 210,000 gallons of crude per day into the Gulf, befouled beaches and the dead seabirds that are the hallmarks of catastrophic oil spills have yet to materialize.

-A nasty environmental storm is brewing below the surface, in deep columns of water teeming with life from shrimp and fish eggs to dolphins and whales.
+A nasty environmental storm is brewing below the surface in deep columns of water teeming with life from shrimp and fish eggs to dolphins and whales.

 Last week, researchers from the National Institute for Undersea Science and Technology reported on their website they had found what they believe are large plumes of all beneath the surface.

-We we have no idea where that oil that isn't reaching the surface is going, said James Cowan Jr., an oceanography professor at Louisiana State.
+We have no idea where that oil that isn't reaching the surface is going, said James Cowan Jr., an oceanography professor at Louisiana State.

 And we don't know where that oil underseas.